-- .1 Provide to the Engineer drawings and a written description of all fall protection systems with the following information: - .1 Written procedures for the safe installation and removal of the fall protection system. - .2 Written procedures for use and the inspection of the fall protection devices. - .3 The number of people who can use the system at one time. - .4 The personal equipment that must be used. - .5 Type of equipment and location of equipment used. - .6 The holding strength of anchors. - .7 The total fall distances and the recommended clearance. - .8 Other detail requested by the Engineer. - .2 The information submitted to CN shall be strictly for information purposes only and it shall solely constitute an opportunity for CN to make comments or suggestions regarding performance of the work.
-The design, construction and maintenance shall remain the Contractor's responsibility to ensure that it meets all applicable laws and regulations for its intended use. - .3 All calculations, construction details, shop drawings and erection, assembly and construction methods must be established by or under the direction of the Professional Engineer engaged by the Contractor and must bear the Professional Engineer's seal and signature. - .4 Submit this information at least 10 days prior to the installation of the fall protection system.
+- .1 Fall protection must comply with the provisions of Section 12.10 "Fall Protection Devices", of the Occupational Safety and Health Regulations, Part II, Canada Labour Code, as well as any more restrictive directives issued by CN or imposed by provincial law. - .2 Protective devices such as guard rails, nets, anchorage for fall protection equipment and vertical and horizontal lifelines shall conform to current regulations. - .3 Install and use fall protection systems for any work to be performed from an unguarded structure more than 2.4 metres (approximately 8 feet) above the ground, or within the proximity of a potential danger resulting from the fall of an employee, or where use of fall-protection systems is needed according to the law. - .4 Harness shall meet CSA standard Z259.10 with a lanyard of no more than 1.8 metres (approximately 6 feet) in length equipped with an energy absorber.
+Belts are not permitted. - .2 Installation Restrictions - .1 Obtain authorization from CN before suspending, attaching or erecting fall protection devices on a CN structure or near a CN track. - .2 Components attached to rail structures must be placed on neoprene pads to prevent damage to the structures. - .3 Fall protection systems must be positioned so that minimum clearance for CN operations and road and other traffic is always provided. - .3 Design - .1 Provide to the Engineer drawings and a written description of all fall protection systems with the following information: - .1 Written procedures for the safe installation and removal of the fall protection system. - .2 Written procedures for use and the inspection of the fall protection devices. - .3 The number of people who can use the system at one time. - .4 The personal equipment that must be used. - .5 Type of equipment and location of equipment used. - .6 The holding strength of anchors. - .7 The total fall distances and the recommended clearance. - .8 Other detail requested by the Engineer. - .2 The information submitted to CN shall be strictly for information purposes only and it shall solely constitute an opportunity for CN to make comments or suggestions regarding performance of the work.
+The design, construction, and maintenance shall remain the Contractor's responsibility to ensure that it meets all applicable laws and regulations for its intended use. - .3 All calculations, construction details, shop drawings, and erection, assembly, and construction methods must be established by or under the direction of the professional engineer engaged by the Contractor and must bear the professional engineer's seal and signature. - .4 Submit this information at least ten (10) days prior to the installation of the fall protection system. - .4 Use - .1 Establish written rescue procedures for each fall protection system to be installed. - .2 Employees shall receive adequate training on fall protection and the observance of safety procedures before using the equipment in question or following procedures. - .3 When a hi-rail vehicle or other machinery is used on a bridge deck, the Contractor shall use a fall protection system for all employees working on the vehicle platform.
+No employees shall move alongside the vehicle unless protected by a railing or other fall protection device.